svd-ncsu/wolfjobs_fall_24/README.md

 **3. Enhanced Admin Functionality** –  Expanded features for admin users will streamline management and improve oversight capabilities.

-**4. UI Enhancements with Dark Mode** –  Introducing a dark mode option wherever possible and additional UI changes to enhance visual quality and user comfort..
+**4. UI Enhancements with Dark Mode** –  Introducing a dark mode option wherever possible and additional UI changes to enhance visual quality and user comfort.

 **5. General Messaging Page** –  A new messaging feature will promote communication among users, fostering a more interactive community.